DyogenIBENS/Agora/doc/HowTo.md

 ### What AGORA does and does not do

-AGORA takes as input a set of extant gene lists, a species tree linking the genomes, and phylogenetic gene trees reconciled with the species tree.
-It can produce linear ancestral gene orders (with transcriptional orientation) at any node of the species tree.
+AGORA takes as input a set of extant gene lists, a species tree linking the genomes, and orthology relationships between the genes (either already available as flat lists, or as phylogenetic gene trees reconciled with the species tree).
+It can produce linear
+ancestral gene orders (with transcriptional orientation) at any node of the species tree.
 This may result in very long successive ancestral adjacencies or CARs (Contiguous Ancestral Regions) if the data